 All grooming equipment should also be cleaned with a diluted bleach solution.

 Can I catch ringworm from my cat?

 Yes, it is possible for humans to catch ringworm from cats and vice versa.
-Children are more likely to become infected than adults.
+Children (especially under 10 years old) or adults who are in poor health, undergoing chemotherapy or have a weakened immune system, such as those with HIV, are more likely to become infected than healthy adults.
 Keep affected cats/children apart to avoid spreading the fungus.

 It is also possible to pass on ringworm from humans to cats.